I am a consultant, trainer, teacher, researcher, and writer who focuses on helping people live well where they don’t

 I went to China in 1984 to teach English for a year–or so I thought.
-Obviously my sojourn has had a duration and scope that I never imagined when I first arrived.
+I returned to the United States in 2012; obviously my sojourn had a duration and scope that I never imagined when I first arrived.

-I have lived in three different cities in China: Zhengzhou, Changchun, and Beijing (for the past 12 years).
-I have worn many hats: English Teacher; student of Chinese language; Chinese language program director; Language/culture learning coach; and more recently Consultant.
+During my sojourn in China, I lived in three different cities: Zhengzhou, Changchun, and Beijing.
+I have worn many hats: English Teacher; student of Chinese language; Chinese language program director; Language/culture learning coach; and more recently consultant for individuals, businesses, and organizations engaged in China.

 I help people prepare for and navigate the challenges of cross-cultural living through writing, speaking, and training.